 So I decided to make my own Furugura at home.
 It turns out to be really easy to make homemade granola if you haven’t made it before.

 My Easy Homemade Granola is healthy as it’s made with whole grains, unrefined oil, natural sweetener, and delicious dried fruits and nuts!
 Are you ready to make it?
 If you put in a mason jar, it makes a great edible gift for your friends and family too!

 I make this recipe based on Furugura-style granola that we love, but with this basic granola recipe, you can play around with the ingredients and the mix-ins to make your favorite granola.

 I always use Bob’s Red Mill®’s Organic Old-Fashioned Rolled Oats (Whole Grain) to make my granola.
-Rolled oats are made from oats that are steamed till they are soft and then pressed to flatten.
+Rolled oats are made from oats that are steamed until they are soft and then pressed to flatten.
 Since the main ingredient is made of rolled oats, the freshness determines the flavor of your granola.

 Since Furugura has a strong coconut fragrance, I use coconut oil in my granola recipe and I love it.
 Even Mr. JOC who is not into coconut enjoys the flavor the oil lends to the granola.
 But if you prefer, feel free to use another kind of oil suggested below:

 I always use maple syrup in my granola.
 Honey works great too, although I find the flavor a bit more pronounced.
 These natural sweeteners help to bind the mixture more effectively than just sugar alone.
 A few spoonfuls of brown sugar or coconut sugar is welcome for some textural crunch, but be sure to pair it with either maple syrup or honey.

 I use kosher salt.
 The purpose of salt is not just to make the food salty, but to bring out the flavors of the food and to intensify the flavor without adding more seasonings.